em7/cl-cookbook/dynamic-libraries.md

 ### Make SBCL Shared Library

-Binary distributions of SBCL usually don't come with SBCL built as a shared library which is needed for SBCL-Librarian.
-You can download either from [SBCL git repository](https://github.com/sbcl/sbcl) or [using Roswell](getting-started.html#with-roswell) by running command `ros install sbcl-source`.
+Binary distributions of SBCL usually do not come with SBCL built as a shared library, which is necessary for SBCL-Librarian.
+You can download it either from the [SBCL git repository](https://github.com/sbcl/sbcl) or by [using Roswell](getting-started.html#with-roswell) and running the command `ros install sbcl-source`.

-SBCL also needs a working Common Lisp system to bootstrap the compiliation process.
-Easy trick is to download a binary installation from Roswell and add it to your `PATH` variable.
+SBCL also requires a working Common Lisp system to bootstrap the compilation process.
+An easy trick is to download a binary installation from Roswell and add it to your `PATH` variable.

-SBCL depends on `zstd` library.
-On Linux-based system, you can obtain both the library and its header files from the package manager, usually it's called something like `libzstd-dev`.
-On Windows, recommended way is to use [MSYS2](https://www.msys2.org) which includes both Roswell, `zstd` and its headers.
+SBCL depends on the `zstd` library.
+On Linux-based systems, you can obtain both the library and its header files from the package manager, where it is usually named `libzstd-dev`.
+On Windows, the recommended approach is to use
+[MSYS2](https://www.msys2.org) which includes Roswell, `zstd`, and its headers.

-Go to the directory with sources and run:
+Navigate to the directory with the sources and run:

 ~~~bash
 # Bash